Is the tap water in Malta drinkable?

 So although the tap water in Malta is safe to drinking according to all the EU and WHO guidelines there maybe reasons why you would want to consider carefully before doing so.

-Chlorine is the most common addition to water for public consumption, however DPB which are "disinfection by products" are an issue.
+Chlorine is the most common addition to water for public consumption, and the levels of chlorides added have been reduced over the last few years and are now 0.8mg/l (2024 Water Services Report) however DPB which are "disinfection by products" are an issue.
 DPB's are a complex mixture of chemicals and the two main classes of DPBs are trihalomethanes (THMs) and haloacetic acids (HAAs) which are formed at high concentrations after chlorination.

 THMs are associated with a causal relationship to bladder cancer and this is presented in this January 2020 study of European countries where Malta was ranked 2nd highest in Europe for the levels of THMs found in tap water.